-spiritual art inspired by nature
+mystical mixed media inspired by nature

 Welcome to my world.

 It seems important to me to spend time staring at the sky, to put my hands in the earth, to watch things grow.
-It’s important to read books.
-I have always been terrible at categorizing things, because the more closely I looked, the less able I was to discern where one thing started and another left off.
+It’s important to read books, and to be a lifelong learner.
+I have always been terrible at categorizing things, because the more closely I looked, the less able I was to see where one thing started and another left off.
 The vocabulary of symbols I use in my work has developed as I sought to express my deep belief in the unity and connectedness of every thing in the universe.
 I want to express my experience of this mystery as honestly and authentically as I can.

 Recently I decided that I want to focus on sharing my mixed media art with as many people as possible.
 If art is a form of communication, and if my message is as important as I believe it is, the work needs to go out into the world to help spread that message.
 I’m selling less expensive prints as well as originals, so that my mixed media art can touch eveyone.
 My hope is that you will enjoy the work enough to add one of these pieces to your home.